 What this handout is about

 Nearly every element of style that is accepted and encouraged in general academic writing is also considered good practice in scientific writing.
 The major difference between science writing and writing in other academic fields is the relative importance placed on certain stylistic elements.
 This handout details the most critical aspects of scientific writing and provides some strategies for evaluating and improving your scientific prose.
-Readers of this handout may also find Scientific Reports useful.
+Readers of this handout may also find our handout on scientific reports useful.

 What is scientific writing?